OlimilO1402/Sys_InputSender/README.md

 -----------------------------
 After playing around with SafeArrays I figured out how to use it with ud-types, and shared it with other VB-coders at ActiveVB in 2008.
 How does the udt-pointer method work?
 We copy the pointer to a SafeArray-descriptor into an empty array of ud-type, and set the pvData-pointer where we want it to point to.
 We create a class for every Input-structure MOUSEINPUT KEYBDINPUT and HARDWAREINPUT.
-Every class holds a SafeArray-descriptor and a variable of its input-type
+Every class holds a SafeArray-descriptor and a variable of its input-type.
 During creation of the object the pvDate of the SafeArray-descriptor points to the internal input-variable.
 When we add the object to the Array-List, pvData will be set to point to the variable in the array and the data will be copied to the array, with just a private udtype-assignment inside the class.
 It is even not necessary to get access to the Array in the List itself.
 The object now gets freed, as we no longer need it.

 ![InputSender Image](Resources/InputSender.png "InputSender Image")